Dusun people: Dusun sub-ethnic groups by districts

 The Dusun tribe comprised different sub-ethnics which were classified by the British North Borneo Chartered Company (NBCC) administration in the 1800s and maintained to this day for administrative purposes.
-During the administration of the NBCC, however, the British protectorate government at the time was unable to correctly ascertain the ethnic groups that were categorised as Dusun and Kadazan, despite each indigenous person being recorded and categorised into the British North Borneo indigenous categories such as Dumpas, Idahan, Liwan, Lotud, Mangkahak, Maragang, Minokok, Murut, Paitan, Rumanau, Rungus, Tombonuo, Tanggara, Tindal, Tagahas, and Tingaras.
+During the administration of the NBCC, both the Dusun and Murut are the predominating indigenous tribes of British North Borneo.
+Throughout the administration, however, the British protectorate government at the time was unable to correctly ascertain the ethnic groups that were categorised as Dusun and Kadazan, despite each indigenous person being recorded and categorised into the British North Borneo indigenous categories such as Dumpas, Idahan, Liwan, Lotud, Mangkahak, Maragang, Minokok, Murut, Paitan, Rumanau, Rungus, Tombonuo, Tanggara, Tindal, Tagahas, and Tingaras.
 The difficulty in understanding ethnic diversity among the indigenous population was caused by the inconsistency of ethnic classification in the NBCC administration's census.
 Several errors have occurred in the process of classifying the indigenous ethnic population throughout British administration since 1901, mostly due to the frequent changing of the demarcation of North Borneo provinces.
 Different Dusun sub-tribes lived throughout different districts of Sabah, where they lived in groups in an area according to their respective groups.
 Within the federation of Malaysia, the Dusuns are considered as one of Sabah Bumiputeras.
 Among the well-known Dusun sub-ethnics are the Gana, Kimaragang, Kujau, Liwan, Lotud, Tagahas, Tatana, Tindal, Tobilung and many others.